p-v-o-s/pvos-blog/belfast/index.md

 ## Belfast Tide Level Monitoring

+A video describing the steps below can be found here:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/UAZAA2opqYc" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Creating a new data feed on belfast.pvos.org

 1. Create a new data feed at [belfast.pvos.org](http://belfast.pvos.org)
 2. Make note of: the feed's PUBLIC_KEY and PRIVATE_KEY (e.g. copy them from the site, paste them into a local text editor)
-3. Your data is now available at "http://belfast.pvos.org/data/[PUBLIC_KEY].
+3. Your data is now available at "http://belfast.pvos.org/data/[PUBLIC_KEY]".
 See below for how to add new data.

 ### Posting new data to a belfast.pvos.org feed